margaretmf/margaretmf.github.io/poetry.md

 ## The Agitation in America ##
 When the riots fell down on the White house, the breakdowns happened at the Confederate Monuments, and the sense of loss and of lack stirred up agitation, the American dream felt out of reach to people.
 The American dream is not lost.
-What is great about America remains in memory.
+What is great about America remains in memory, waiting to be reborn.
 What is wrong baout America will be revisisted and retold.
 America, founded on a rock, will always represent freedom to humanity.
 Have no fear, American people, we are all God's sons and daughters, and there's a new day under the Sun.
 What's great about America remains great.
 What needs to be known about America will be known.
 The dross of the country will be removed, and the gold of the country will be refined and come to the surface.
 There's newness for the country coming to life.